frsk9999/sdwebui_savetensors_aftercreateimg/README.md

 3. Run stable-diffusion-webui
 4. write a prompt using lora/lycoris etc. in txt2img (or paste a nice prompt you made beforehand)
 5. generate an image (you can change sampling steps to 1)
-6. create a file named stable-diffusion-webui\test_model.safetensors and put it under stable-diffusion-webui\models\checkpoints etc.
+6. create a file named stable-diffusion-webui\test_model.safetensors and put it under stable-diffusion-webui\models\Stable-diffusion etc.
 7. replace the processing.py file with the one you backed up in step 1
 8. delete stable-diffusion-webui\modules\\_\_pycache\_\_\processing.cpython-310.pyc
 9. restart stable-diffusion-webui